dannyadkins/anychat/DESIGN.md

 - get all conversations for a userId
 - get all messages for a conversationId

 So, we can easily put an index on `conversations` for `userId`, and `messages` for `conversationId`.
-This is defined in the Prisma schema.
+This will soon be defined in the Prisma schema.

 ### Implementation